Hafizah/Trend-Analysis-using-MySQL/README.md

 > A session is a group of user interactions with your website that take place within a given time frame.
 For example a single session can contain multiple page views, events, social interactions, and ecommerce transactions.

+The table below shows the breakdown of all the variables in the table.

 Variable | Description
 ---- | -------